 The Parish Council is consulted by both Councils on planning applications submitted in Charney Bassett and may also be interested in development in nearby areas – particularly those that may increase through traffic in the village.
 It is also consulted on policy documents including Local Plans.

 The District and County Councils both prepare Local Plans and these provide the main guidance on where development should, and should not, take place.

-The Parish Council normally has 21 days to respond when consulted on a planning application.
-Applicants may therefore wish to discuss proposals with the Parish Council before they are submitted.
-Contact should first be made with the Parish Clerk.
+The Parish Council normally has 21 days to respond to the Vale Council when consulted on a planning application.
+Applicants wishing to discuss proposals with the Parish Council as part of the pre-application process should first contact the Parish Clerk.

-Where possible, a consultation response will be considered at a full meeting of the Parish Council.
-However as the Council meets once every two months this is not always possible (see timetable of meetings).
-In such cases, Parish Councillors are normally asked to express their comments individually and a response is prepared by the Chair (see Standing Orders).
+Where possible, consultation responses to formal applications will be considered at a full meeting of the Parish Council (see timetable of meetings).
+Where this is not possible, Parish Councillors can express comments individually and a coordinated response is authorised by the Chair (see Standing Orders).

-The District Council normally notifies properties they consider to be affected by a planning application.
-So, to avoid confusion, the Parish Council will not necessarily do this.
-If you are making comment to the District Council, residents may still wish to send a copy to the Parish Council as this can help with the formulation of its response.
+The District Council normally notifies residents who may be affected by a planning application so, to avoid confusion, the Parish Council will not normally do this.
+When submitting comments to the District Council, residents may still wish to send a copy to the Parish Council as this can help with the formulation of its response.

-Not all development needs planning permission.
-This again is for the District Council to decide.
-Charney Bassett is a small and friendly community and building work can cause disturbance – albeit temporary.
-Even where planning permission is not required, neighbours might still appreciate some notification before any work starts.
+Not all new development needs planning permission.
+This is for the District Council to decide.
+But it should be remembered that building work can cause disturbance – albeit temporary.
+So, even where planning permission is not required, neighbours might still appreciate some notification before any work starts.